AODtorusan/esphome-influxdb_v2_oss/FULL_CONFIGURATION.md

 ```

 This section configures the InfluxDB component itself, but not the
-measurements to be published (see below for those).
+measurements to be queued (see below for those).

 First, the basic details required to connect to the InfluxDB server:
 URL, organization, and token.